 Subject-Verb Agreement Worksheets

-Our free, printable subject-verb agreement worksheets are a life radiator!
-Odds are that you make quite a few subject-verb-concord errors yourself.
-Here's something that encapsulates the whole thing — use a singular verb for a singular subject, and bring in a plural verb for a plural subject.
-If you follow this to a tee, you can solve most of our subject-verb agreement worksheets with answers pdf, which include completing sentences using correct verb forms, coloring appropriate verbs, matching subject pronouns to verbs, filling in apt subject pronouns, and more.
+Our free, printable subject verb agreement worksheets are a life radiator!
+Odds are that you make quite a few subject-verb concord errors yourself.
+Use a singular verb for a singular subject, and bring in a plural verb for a plural subject.
+If you follow this rule to a tee, you can solve most of our exercises, which include completing sentences using correct verb forms, coloring appropriate verbs, matching subject pronouns to verbs, filling in apt subject pronouns, and more.